Are you about to travel to China and wondering what some of the best souvenirs are?

 It’s unique, it’s practical (because you consume it) and it’s relatively cheap.

-Chinese people drink tea from teapots, which is why you’ll only find tea leaves for sale in China.
+In China, people drink tea from Chinese teapots, which is why you’ll only find tea leaves for sale there.
 Chinese people don’t use teabags.

 Different regions in China are known for different kinds of tea.
 On a recent trip to Shenzhen, I bought some lychee tea.

 You might be thinking that sounds sickly sweet, but it was actually quite subtle and nice to drink all year round.